ART OF MENTORING RETREAT

 Your kids will be welcome to camp out with you during the AOM retreat and all meals will be provided for them during the course.
 Some evenings they will be welcome to join the class for Art of Mentoring evening activities and other evenings we will have a separate activity for them planned, led by one of our Earth Native instructors.
 Cost $300

-For two decades the Art of Mentoring has been sweeping the world, providing life altering experiences for participants and transforming forever how they approach education.
+For two decades the Art of Mentoring has been sweeping the world, providing life altering experiences for participants and transforming forever how they approach community, education, and personal growth.

 Deep inside all of us are whispers of a time when our ancestors lived within vibrant regenerative communities held by a strong healthy culture, whispers of deep connections to the land, each other, and ourselves.

-Course instructors and participants will come together to form a joyful engaged learning community where you will learn new mentoring techniques, regenerative community design, 8 shields map for curriculum design and facilitation, core routines for deep nature connection, and gain an amplified passion for learning.
+Course instructors bring decades of experience successfully using this model, and participants will come together to form a joyful engaged learning community where you will learn new mentoring techniques, regenerative community design, 8 shields map for curriculum design and facilitation, core routines for deep nature connection, and gain an amplified passion for learning.

 This course is taught through a combination of experiential learning exercises, nature games, storytelling, and immersion in the 8 Shields mentoring model.

 How to create effective and inspirational educational models based on natural learning cycles

 Key tools to track student transformation, and development